top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/1_0_assembling_duckiebot_c0.md

 Requires: Having installed the image on the MicroSD card.
 The instructions on how to reproduce the Duckiebot system image are in [](#duckiebot-ubuntu-image).

-Requires: Time: about ??? minutes.
+Requires: Time: about 40 minutes.

-TODO: estimate time.

 Results:  An assembled Duckiebot in configuration `C0+wjd`.